quoctrieu123/project3/README.md

-# Project: Legal Multi-Agent System
+# Project: Laws & General Documents Multi-Agent Based System

 This project aims to build a robust multi-agent system for legal question answering and document analysis under the course Project 3 with Associate Professor Pham Van Hai at Hanoi University of Science and Technology.